TWU safety investigation at Qantas

 But we’re fighting back.
 We’ll fight for decent, safe jobs in aviation and the job security workers deserve.
 We cannot allow a race to the bottom in aviation, with jobs shipped off to the lowest bidder.
 Aviation is a critical industry in Australia, and one in which safety must be the number one priority.

 Take a look back at some of the 2020 actions against Qantas, with TWU members standing up for the jobs they put their heart and souls into.
 Workers protested at airports in Sydney, Adelaide, Queensland, Perth and Darwin, at politician’s offices and even at Parliament House in Canberra.

-This is just the beginning.
-We are strong and united in our fight against the axing of these jobs, especially at a time like this.
+We remain strong and united in our fight against the axing of these jobs.
 Qantas workers and their families deserve better.

 Qantas CEO Alan Joyce must resign over his shocking response to the pandemic which has forced thousands of loyal workers out of a job and others to their sick bed after allowing COVID-19 to spread in the workplace.